Asaf Jahi dynasty: Asaf Jah III

 Mir Akbar Ali Khan Siddiqi Sikander Jah, Asaf Jah III was born on 11 November 1768.
 After the death of Nizam Ali Khan, he became the Subedar Jah was ratified by the emperor Shah Alam II and also conferred all his father's titles on Sikander Jah.

 Asaf Jah IV

 Mir Farkhunda Ali Khan Siddiqi Nusir-ud-Dawlah was born in Bidar on 25 April 1794.
 He was the eldest son of Sikander Jah and after his father's death, he succeeded him on 23 May 1829.

 Asaf Jah V

 Mir Tahniath Ali Khan Siddiqi Afzal-ud-daula was born in Kuruduwadi on 11 October 1827.
 He was the eldest son of Nawab Nasir-ud-daula.
-He ascended the throne on 18 May 1857 and Indian mutiny was started on 17 July 1857 Rohillas attacked the residency but Sir Salar Jung put down the attack with a firm hand.
+He ascended the throne on 18 May 1857 and the Indian mutiny was started on 17 July 1857 Rohillas attacked the residency but Sir Salar Jung put down the attack with a firm hand.
 Similarly, trouble started in Solapur but the Maharaja of Solapur was unable to control it.

+He also purchased the Nizam's Rubath, an accommodation building for pilgrims from Hyderabad State travelling to Mecca during their pilgrimage.